VictorGil/TwitterStreamingPubNubDemoFrontend/README.md

 ## Usage

-Please note that that only the source code files are included in this repository and none of the javascript libraries/dependencies nor the Angular framework configuration files.
+Please note that only the source code files are included in this repository and none of the javascript libraries/dependencies nor the Angular framework configuration files.

 After having started the Java backend, start serving the frontend using the Angular CLI:
 ```